BIGJRA/emerald-unit-analysis/writeups/072_aggron_writeup.md

 ### Analysis

-**Verdict: Good BST and an insane movepool don't save Aggron from feeling constantly underwhelming in Hoenn.**
+**TL;DR: Good BST and an insane movepool don't save Aggron from feeling constantly underwhelming in Hoenn.**

 Aggron is a well-loved design by many.
 Yet playing through Hoenn with Aggron on the team is a mixed bag - it is hard not to be disappointed by the line when all is said and done.
 Despite having a huge box of tools to use, no matter what Aggron uses, it comes up short when it counts in Gen III.
 Let's get into why.